 Handmade Paper Lanterns

 As the days shorten and the glow of the sun lessens, we aim to preserve the warmth and beauty of the sun in our homes and hearts.
-To celebrate and carry that warmth of the sun with us into the darkness, these paper lanterns are a fairly simple and remarkably rewarding activity, perfect for fall and winter – Halloween, Martinmas, Winter Solstice or otherwise.
+To celebrate and carry that warmth of the sun with us into the darkness, these paper lanterns are a fairly simple and remarkably rewarding activity, perfect for fall and winter.

-Regardless of how and when they are used, crafting these lanterns with friends is a must – as we depart from crafting together, we carry the warmth of the community and conversation with us into the cold, until we meet again for our lantern-lit walk.
+Regardless of how and when they are used, crafting these lanterns along with friends is ideal – as we depart from crafting together, we carry the warmth of the community and conversation with us into the cold, until we meet again for our lantern-lit walk.
 And oh my, the glow of many lanterns hanging on branches for a walk after dark is such a striking sight.

 - tissue paper and other papers (scraps and previously used papers are great)